wrinkle-wrinkle/start_term/README.md

 - geolocated weather information (with links to yahoo weather)
 - system information
 - list of editable links (all of which are clickable)
+- links are stored in google sync and so everything will be the same from whatever computer you are on
 - most recent history
 - search for google and youtube